 Figure §§: Climate change impacts on seasonal river flow at gauge Belad Weyne under scenario conditions comparing the periods 1971-2000 against 2041-2071.

-As for the Juba River, Figure §§ illustrates changes in monthly discharge for all runs and SSP scenarios.
-Remarkable is the strong increase in January to March and July October, here pointing at a more pronounced increase in flow in both raining seasons.
+As for the Juba River, Figure §§ illustrates the monthly discharge for all runs under SSP5-8.5 scenario conditions.
+Remarkable is the strong increase in July to November, here pointing at a more pronounced increase in flow.
 However, the results also show that uncertainty is high and one outcome, yet less likely, could also be that discharge decreases.

 Trends in flood extremes

 In the light of recent events, also floods extremes and how they may develop under climate change conditions is a major concern in Somalia.
 This is why another focus, besides development of mean water resources, is on flood extremes.
-To this end, extreme value statistics has been conducted for all 30 ensemble members (10 per SSP scenario) with the daily flow in the Juba River (gauge Luuq) and Shabelle River (gauge Belad Weyne) looking at the historical conditions (1971-2000), the near future (2031-2061) and the far future (2071-2100).
-The results are summarized in Figure §§.
-All results are for SSP5-8.5 and show how much higher the flood of the specific return interval is in comparison to the historical annual maximum daily flow of the period 1971-2001.
+To this end, extreme value statistics have been conducted for all 30 ensemble members (10 per SSP scenario) with the daily flow in the Juba River (gauge Luuq) and Shabelle River (gauge Belad Weyne) as input looking at the historical conditions (1971-2000), the near future (2031-2061) and the far future (2071-2100).
+The results are summarized in Figures §§ and §§.
+On top of the figures are the results for scenario SSP5-8.5 and below the ones for SSP3-7.0 and SSP1-2.6.
+They illustrate how much higher the flood of the specific return interval is in comparison to the historical annual maximum daily flow of the period 1971-2001.

-The result is that the median flow volume will change with partly much more flow in some of the ensemble members (and this mostly independent from the scenario).
-Under SSP5-8.5 scenario conditions, this median increase is ~21 % and the mean increase ~36 % until mid of the century, while it is ~31 % (median) respective 81 % (mean) until end of the century for the 10-year flood.
+The outcome is that the annual maximum flow volume and also the more extreme floods such as the 10-year flood (maximum floods occurring once in 10 years) and the 100-year flood (maximum floods occurring once in 100 years) will change with partly much more flow in some of the ensemble members (and this mostly independent from the scenario).
+Under SSP5-8.5 scenario conditions, the median increase is ~21 % and the mean increase ~36 % until mid of the century, while it is ~31 % (median) respective 81 % (mean) until end of the century for the 10-year flood.

-Also visible is that the changes are stronger in the Shabelle river catchment.
+Also visible is that the changes are even stronger in the Shabelle river catchment, especially for scenario for the far future until end of the century.

 Juba: change in flood extremes